 A mixture of Yorkshire terrier and toy poodle, Yorkie-poos offer the best of both worlds with their affectionate nature and general intelligence.
-Gentleness and a small size make these designer pooches a great choice for families, singles and seniors alike.
+Gentleness and small size make these designer pooches a great choice for families, singles, and seniors alike.

 Since they have hybrid genetics, Yorkie-poos typically vary wildly in appearance.
 Coloration runs the gamut from warm cream to dark brown and even black, and their coats may be straight or curly, depending on whether they favor Yorkshire terrier or toy poodle genetics.

 Whether you’re seeking Yorkie-poo puppies for sale or just want to know more about this up-and-coming hybrid breed, read on to get more details about these designer dogs.

 Yorkie Poo can have any of the traits of both the Yorkie parent and the Poodle parent.
 Both the parent breeds are intelligent, easy to train, good with kids, other dogs, other pets, and loyal to their families.
 Despite being small dogs they are alert to their surroundings and they can be good watchdogs.
 Yorkie Poo Puppy is also a fun-loving dog.

 Warm, loving, and energetic, Yorkie-poos have lots of enthusiasm for life and the energy to prove it.
 This means they typically follow their humans around the house and areas up for a game of fetch as they are a nap and cuddle.
 When left alone too much, however, these designer dogs may get destructive out of boredom.
 This makes them a great breed for those who have lots of time for a pet or homes where at least one person is at home most of the time.